sdp-tech/Visualization/ReadMe.md

 Based on the infrastructure database of SDPs built through the previous Phases, we plan to make visualizations that can derive insights (and here it is!)

 ***
-# Features
-  - Retreive data from JSON API
-  - Interactive filters
-  - Multiple select dropdown
-  - Pop-up bind marker

-You can also:
-  - ...

-***
 # Tech

 SDP Failure Map uses a number of open source projects to work properly: